Scalade

 Trumps

-The trump suit for the hand is set by the lowest-ranked card that is a rung of a ladder at the start of the hand, with 4 low and Ace high as described above.
-If more than one card has the lowest rank present, ties are broken by the suit hierarchy defined by the initial set of rungs, with preference given to the suit that starts the game with the highest rung.
-So Clubs beats Spades beats Hearts beats Diamonds.
+The trump suit for each trick is set by the lowest-ranked card that is a rung of a ladder at the start of the hand, with 4 low and Ace high as described above.
+If more than one card has the lowest rank present, ties are broken by the suit hierarchy with Clubs given preference to Spades, then Hearts, then Diamonds.
+This is the (descending) order of the initial set of ladder rungs.

 Trickplay